 Why should I do a juice cleanse?

 Just like a car needs regular maintenance (oil and filter change), so do our bodies.
 Stress, lifestyle, diet, medications, etc. all affect the way we function both physically and mentally.
-A shot, organic* juice cleanse gives our bodies the chance to reset and recharge through the infusion of raw, nutrient-dense juices and almond mylks.
-Do not think of a juice fast as depriving yourself of food; you are actually flooding yourself with amazing nutrition wile keeping out things that might not be so good for you
+A short, organic* juice cleanse gives our bodies the chance to reset and recharge through the infusion of raw, nutrient-dense juices and almond mylks.
+Do not think of a juice fast as depriving yourself of food; you are actually flooding yourself with amazing nutrition while keeping out things that might not be so good for you

 *Fuel for thought: Doing a non-organic juice cleanse is like changing the oil in your car and replacing it with used oil.
 So make sure it’s organic!